 Land, Atmosphere Near real-time Capability for Earth Observing System (LANCE)

-Land, Atmosphere Near real-time Capability for EOS (LANCE) provides access to near real-time products from the AIRS, AMSR2, MLS, MODIS and OMI instruments in less than 3 hours from observation.
+Land, Atmosphere Near real-time Capability for EOS (LANCE) provides access to near real-time products from the AIRS, AMSR2, MLS, MODIS, MOPITT, OMI, OMPS and VIIRS (VIIRS-Land and VIIRS Atmosphere) instruments in less than 3 hours from observation.
 The data support applications users who are interested in monitoring and analyzing a wide variety of natural and man-made phenomena.
 LANCE freely provides access to 100+ data products through FTP servers (Earthdata Login required) and imagery from 100+ products.

 The EOSDIS Earthdata Login provides a simple, centralized mechanism for user registration and user profile management for all DAAC users accessing data.